Understanding Dowager’s Hump: How Multiple Fractures Alter Spinal Curvature and Health

 Impaired Mobility and Posture

 Multiple fractures cause the spine to curve forward abnormally.
-This hyperkyphosis forces a hunched posture and can make standing or walking difficult.
+This hyperkyphosis forces a hunched posture, making standing or walking difficult.

 Balance problems become more common, increasing the risk of falls.
 Limited spinal flexibility reduces a person’s ability to perform daily tasks, such as bending, lifting, or reaching.